-2 Reading, Plotting, Querying & Validating
+2 Reading, Querying & Validating

 2.1 Reading LiDAR data using readLAS